-Systemic inflammation and oxidative stress have been linked to some cardiovascular-related outcomes.
+Oxidative stress has also been linked to some cardiovascular-related outcomes.
 Behbod et al. (2013) reported increased leukocytes and neutrophils at 24 hours, but not 3-hours postexposure to urban PM10-2.5 (p < 0.05).
 They also reported that increases in accompanying ambient endotoxin were associated with the increases in leukocytes.
-However, no changes in the inflammatory markers IL-6 or hs-CRP were reported.